-Hold the Wi-Fi button for 30 seconds to perform a full factory reset.
+Hold the button for 30 seconds to perform a full factory reset.
 In this case all configuration profiles will be cleared.

-Please only use your fingers, or a ballpoint pen to press the buttons.
-Don't use sharp items like a needle!
+Please only use a ballpoint pen to press the button, don't use a sharp item like a needle!